joseph-belmonte/tile-tallier/client/README.md

 - `domain` defines the core business entities.

   - `models` contains the data models used in the app.
   - `repositories` provides an abstraction for data access, and can combine data from multiple sources if necessary.
+The repository pattern is used to abstract the data access logic from the business logic.
+It acts as an intermediary between your application and your data sources (like databases, APIs, etc.).
   - Example: `user_model.dart` defines the user entity, and `user_repository.dart` handles data operations related to the user.

 - `presentation` contains the UI components and screens.